kzurawel/famicomparty/content/book/10-spritegraphics/index.md

 last chapter, the CHR-ROM chip in a cartridge holds two pattern tables, one for sprites and one for backgrounds.
 We will need to create our own pattern tables to display sprites on screen.
-This is where NES Lightbox comes in handy.
+This is where NEXXT comes in handy.

 ## Using NEXXT